kwlzn/beer-thirty-cloudflare/README.md

 # Beer Thirty Tap Menu

-This is a [rust-based Cloudflare worker](https://developers.cloudflare.com/workers/languages/rust/) for reconstituting the tap menu at [Beer Thirty](https://www.beerthirtysantacruz.com/) (a popular tap room in Santa Cruz, CA).
+This is a [rust-based Cloudflare worker](https://developers.cloudflare.com/workers/languages/rust/) for enriching and reconstituting the tap menu at [Beer Thirty](https://www.beerthirtysantacruz.com/) (a popular tap room in Santa Cruz, CA).

 In particular, this worker: